IngridJiang/Bug-Pattern-Dataset/README.md

-## About Threshold to check bug Patterns
+## About Threshold to Check Bug Patterns
 According to the paper:Ammonia: an approach for deriving project-specific bug patterns,Change patterns that satisfy both the conditions remain.<br> <br>
 Condition-1: change patterns related to bug-fix commits.
 Commits in the repository of the target software projects can be classified into bug-fix commits and other commits such as functional enhancement or refactoring. <br> <br>
 Condition-2: change patterns whose before-texts are different from the before-texts of any other change patterns.
 We use only change patterns consisting of at least two changes and whose before-texts are different from the before-texts of all other change patterns.<br> <br>